School of Drama Audition/Portfolio FAQ

 Review the audition and portfolio review requirements by major webpage for more information.

-Yes, the School of Drama no longer requires a dance portion for music theater auditions.
+Correct, the School of Drama no longer requires a dance portion for music theater auditions.
 Every student who enrolls in music theater at Carnegie Mellon will be evaluated on their dance skills by the dance faculty at the beginning of the fall semester and will be placed at the appropriate level in classes.

 Dance continues to be an essential part of our music theater training and we're making this decision due to trends in the profession.
 We've often accepted students who show something unique in the acting and singing auditions even when those candidates have had very limited dance experience.
 The dance curriculum is required of all students enrolled into the music theater option, and we know we can shape students as a music theater performer.
 We pride ourselves on our ability to train dancers of all levels as they progress through our music theater curriculum and graduate after four years of conservatory training.

 No changes will be made to the dance portion of the music theater curriculum.
 Dance has and always will continue to be a vital part of our training.
 Music theater students will continue to receive a focused, rigorous four-year progression of training in ballet, jazz, tap and Broadway dance styles.
 The curriculum allows the dance faculty the ability to divide or group students, depending on previous dance background or experience.
-The focus is dedicated to developing a well-rounded and facile student who understands the origins, theories and technique of dance.
+The focus is dedicated to developing a well-rounded student who understands the origins, theories and technique of dance.
 The goal of this dance training is to enable the student to emerge in the profession as a viable candidate to handle the demands for Broadway, regional theater and national touring companies.

 In ballet class, the student studies classical technique, which is the foundation of: “how to” in dance vocabulary.
 This technique develops muscular strength, endurance, control of body placement and alignment, a sense of aesthetics and variety of movement dynamics.